SilleKock/mini_ex/mini_ex_9/README.md

 ### Individual
 #### How is this flow chart different from the one that you had in #2 (in terms of the role of a flow chart)?
+The obvious difference is that the first flowchart is based on a previous made program and the second flowchart is based on a program that doesn’t exist yet.
+The first flowchart is more detailed than the second ones due to the fact that I know all about the program.
+The other flowcharts was a way for us in the group to externalise our thoughts about the program and how we could execute this in a more conceptual way instead of doing the actual programming.

 #### If you have to bring the concept of algorithms from flow charts to a wider cultural context, how would you reflect the notion of algorithms? (see if you could refer to the text and articulate your thoughts?)